Showing posts with label Marty Hardison. Show all posts

 Dorsal view of the final molt to become a monarch chrysalis.

-Day 21: In the evening, they turned really dark.
+Day 22: The evening of their 7th day as chrysalides, they turned really dark.
 I am beginning to think all butterflies time it so they eclose early in the morning, to warm as the sun rises.
 A few hours in the sun's warmth helps their wings dry and harden.

-Late night after 8 days as chrysalids, the famous orange and black wings clearly visible.
+Late night after 7 days as chrysalides, the famous orange and black wings clearly visible.

-Day 22: As with our Swallowtails, we awoke to find an already eclosed butterfly still clinging to it's chrysalis shell, its sibling ready to burst out of its own.
+Day 23: As with our Swallowtails, we awoke to find an already eclosed butterfly clinging to it's empty chrysalis, its sibling ready to burst out of its own.

-Good morning 9-day old monarch chrysalis and brand new butterfly!
+Good morning 8-day old monarch chrysalis and brand new butterfly!

 Monarch wings are translucent.
-The stripes visible when the wings are folded are the same as those when their wings are spread open.
-This is different from swallowtails, whose wing spots in open and closed positions are different and you can only tell the sex when they're open.
+The stripes visible when the wings are spread open (the dorsal side) are the same as those when their wings are folded (the ventral side).
+This is different from swallowtails, whose wing spots in open and closed positions are different, and you can only tell the sex when they're open.

 The wings being translucent surprised me.